Securing a Strong Retirement

 Effective: January 1, 2024

 Plans can offer distributions with no early withdrawal penalty for “unforeseeable or immediate financial needs relating to necessary or personal family emergency expenses”.
+Since there is concern that this provision may encourage withdrawals from accounts intended to be used for retirement, and because once a plan adopts this provision, it will be considered a "protected benefit" and cannot be removed, we are not recommending this as a default provision.

 More Details

-Section 127: Pension-linked Emergency Savings Accounts
+Section 127: Pension-linked Emergency Savings Accounts (PLESA)

 Effective: January 1, 2024